Intersymbol and Intercarrier Interference in OFDM Systems: Unified Formulation and Analysis: Unified Formulation

 It appends a $\mu$-length CP and, when applicable, also a $\rho$-length CS.
-Observe that a cyclic shift, as employed in \cite{Ghn18b}, is equivalent to the inclusion of a CS into each data vector.
-The following block performs the windowing, and it can be represented as a diagonal matrix
+Observe that a cyclic shift, as employed in \cite{Ghn18b}, is equivalent to the inclusion of a CS into each data vector. \fcro{The windowing is represented by the} diagonal matrix

 obtained with a tapering window function, defined as

 The vectors $\mathbf{v}_{1\times \beta}^{\rm tr}$ and $\mathbf{v}_{1\times \beta}^{\rm tf}$ have as entries the rise and fall samples of the window tails, respectively.